kyungeunvoyage/kyungeunjung.github.io/_news/announcement_5.md

 related_posts: false
 ---

 "HapMotion: Motion-to-Tactile Framework with Wearable Haptic Devices for Immersive VR Performance Experience" is accepted to <a href="https://www.springer.com/journal/10055"> Virtual Reality (Springer)</a> !
 Soon to be published!
-Stay Tuned &#128516
+Stay Tuned :eyes: